 "The rendezvous point is at the north palace wing, on the rooftop.
 We're making our way there."

 "You mean we have to go back into that hellhole?"
 Alek growled.
 He turned to Bastila.
 Her eyes were closed in concentration.
 "No time for Battle Meditation, princess.
 We need to get to the rendezvous point."

 "Alek," she said, her voice nearly too quiet to carry over the roaring flames that were swallowing the landing pad.
 "The Republic fleet is engaged."
 She snapped her eyes open.
 "I can help them."

 "You can help them once we're in the air."

-He grabbed her arm, dragging her back.
+He grabbed her arm, dragging her to her feet.

-As Canderous Ordo returned fire at a Republic soldier, he noted from the corner of his eye a golden-helmed man running outside the palace, waving his vibroblade.
+As Canderous Ordo returned fire at a Republic soldier, he noticed from the corner of his eye a golden-helmed man running outside the palace, waving his vibroblade.
 The problem was, the man didn't have the golden armor to match.